Tenza/configurations/CoreOS DevOps/CoreOS Installations.md

 curl -O https://raw.githubusercontent.com/Tenza/configurations/master/CoreOS%20DevOps/cloud-config.yaml
 </pre>

+###### (Optional) SSH Key

-**(Optional)** The MD5 password in the file was generated with the `openssl passwd -1` command.
-An SSH Key could also be used, to do so, generate a new pair with `ssh-keygen`.
-Then build your `cloud-config.yaml` with the public key, like below, [validate the file](https://coreos.com/validate/), upload the file to somewhere, and finally download it inside the VM.
+The MD5 `core` password in the file above was generated using `openssl passwd -1`, and it can be replaced at will.

+It is also possible to use an SSH Key.
+To do so, start by generating a new key-pair with `ssh-keygen`, and then simply add the public-key to your `cloud-config.yaml`.
+Don't forget to [validate the file](https://coreos.com/validate/), before transfering it into the VM.

 <pre>
 #cloud-config